-Though it is a little touristy, the colourful Yonghe Gong, Tibetan Lama Temple (雍和宫, yōngghé gōng), is well worth a visit; it couldn’t be much easier to reach – Yonghe Gong subway stop is right next door.
-It was built towards the end of the seventeenth century as the residence of Prince Yin Zhen.
-In 1723, when the prince became the Emperor Yong Zheng and moved into the Forbidden City, the temple was retiled in imperial yellow and restricted thereafter to religious use.
-It became a lamasery in 1744, housing monks from Tibet and also from Inner Mongolia, over which it had a presiding role, supervising the election of the Mongolian Living Buddha, who was chosen by lot from a gold urn.
-After the civil war in 1949, the Yonghe Gong was declared a national monument and for thirty years was closed; remarkably, it escaped the ravages of the Cultural Revolution.
+You won’t see many bolder or brasher temples than this, built towards the end of the seventeenth century as the residence of Prince Yin Zhen.
+In 1723, when the prince became Emperor Yong Zheng and moved into the Forbidden City, the temple was re-tiled in imperial yellow and restricted thereafter to religious use.
+It became a lamasery in 1744, housing monks from Tibet and Inner Mongolia.
+The temple has supervised the election of the Mongolian Living Buddha (the spiritual head of Mongolian Lamaism), who was chosen by drawing lots out of a gold urn.
+After the civil war in 1949, Yonghe Gong was declared a national monument and closed for the following thirty years.
+Remarkably, it escaped the ravages of the Cultural Revolution, when most of the city’s religious structures were destroyed or turned into factories and warehouses.